Mapping the Early Years: To Template or Not To Template

-To answer our question, we reached out to two of our partner schools to learn about their approach to mapping the Early Years in Atlas.
-Read on to see how either approach can benefit your school’s process, and click the images to view their templates!
+If you are interested in templates specific to early childhood education, click here.
+If you’re not sure whether you want to build a separate template for your early childhood education curriculum, we reached out to two of our partner schools to learn about their approach to mapping early childhood curriculum.
+Read on to see how either approach can benefit your school’s process.

 Why did you choose to create a separate template for the Nursery program?